SumonKantiDey/Draw-Grapheme/README.md

 # Bengali.AI Handwritten Grapheme Classification [link](https://www.kaggle.com/c/bengaliai-cv19)
 <img src="https://github.com/SumonKantiDey/Draw-Grapheme/blob/master/templates/static/image/grapheme.png" >

-An experimental app for web that performs real-time bangla vowel handwritten character recognition captured using web canvas.
+This project involves classifying handwritten characters of the Bengali alphabet which is broken down into three components for each grapheme, or character: `1.the root`, `2.the vowel diacritic`, `3. the consonant diacritic`.
+The goal is the create a classification model that can classify each of these three components of a handwritten grapheme.

 ## Project Demo Video

+An experimental app for web that can  captured  `1.the root`, `2.the vowel diacritic`, `3. the consonant diacritic` that three component from handwritten grapheme using web canvas.

 [![Watch the video](https://img.youtube.com/vi/YPs3-d9UG-8/0.jpg)](https://youtu.be/YPs3-d9UG-8)